-- 72. At present, overseas gender recognition is not recognised automatically in the UK (including Scotland) (see section 21 of the GRA).
-Persons who have obtained gender recognition overseas who wish to be recognised in the UK have to apply for a GRC issued by the GRP under its overseas track.9 - 73.
-The overseas track operated by the GRP can be used when a person has obtained gender recognition in an "approved country or territory" listed in a statutory instrument made by the Secretary of State after consulting with the Scottish Ministers and the Department of Finance and Personnel in Northern Ireland. - 74.
-New section 8N(1) provides that, where a person has obtained "overseas gender recognition", the person is to be treated as if the person had been issued with a full GRC by the Registrar General for Scotland.
-"Overseas gender recognition" means legal gender recognition obtained in a country or territory outwith the United Kingdom (subsection (3)(a)).
+- 76. At present, overseas gender recognition is not recognised automatically in the UK (including Scotland) (see section 21 of the GRA).
+Persons who have obtained gender recognition overseas who wish to be recognised in the UK have to apply for a GRC issued by the GRP under its overseas track.9 - 77.
+The overseas track operated by the GRP can be used when a person has obtained gender recognition in an "approved country or territory" listed in a statutory instrument made by the Secretary of State after consulting with the Scottish Ministers and the Department of Finance and Personnel in Northern Ireland. - 78.
+New section 8N(1) provides that, where a person has obtained "overseas gender recognition" (and that recognition has not ceased to have effect), the person is to be treated as if the person had been issued with a full GRC by the Registrar General for Scotland.
+"Overseas gender recognition" means legal gender recognition obtained in a country or territory outwith the United Kingdom (subsection (3)(a)). - 79.
+But subsection (2) provides that this rule does not apply if it would be manifestly contrary to public policy to do so (for example, in a case where legal gender recognition was obtained overseas at a very young age).
+Whether or not a public policy exception applies will depend on the facts and circumstances, and may be determined by the courts under new section 8P.

 9 There is a limited exception.
 Section 21(6) of the GRA currently provides some acknowledgement of the need to recognise gender recognition obtained elsewhere in the European Union.
-Paragraph 1(2)(d) of the schedule to the Bill repeals section 21 for Scotland as it is no longer required given the Bill provides
+Paragraph 1(2)(d) of the schedule to the Bill repeals section 21 for Scotland as it is no longer required given the Bill provides automatic recognition of gender recognition obtained overseas.

-- 75. But subsection (2) provides that this rule does not apply if it would be manifestly contrary to public policy to do so (for example, in a case where legal gender recognition was obtained overseas at a very young age).
-Whether or not a public policy exception applies will depend on the facts and circumstances, and may be determined by the courts under new section 8P. - 76.
-In broad terms, this approach is similar to the current approach taken in Scotland to validity of marriages entered into outwith Scotland 10 and recognition of divorce obtained overseas.
-11 - 77.
+- 80. In broad terms, this approach is similar to the current approach taken in Scotland to validity of marriages entered into outwith Scotland10 and recognition of divorce obtained overseas.11 - 81.
+Subsections (2A) and (2B) make provision for cases where a person who has obtained overseas gender recognition of their male or female gender subsequently obtains overseas recognition of a non-binary gender.
+In that case, as a matter of Scots law their gender would remain the male or female gender that had previously been recognised (rather than reverting to their gender at birth). - 82.
 Paragraph 2 of the schedule repeals section 21 of the GRA for Scotland, and paragraph 16 revokes for Scotland the current statutory instrument on approved countries and territories as it is no longer needed once gender recognition obtained overseas is automatically recognised in Scotland.

-New section 8O: Issue of confirmatory gender recognition certificate by Registrar General for Scotland
+New section 80: Issue of confirmatory gender recognition certificate by Registrar General for Scotland